-Again, Kia has gradually improved the driving behaviour of its Rio range as the years have passed.
-The latest models handle as well as most of their rivals.
+Kia has gradually improved the driving behaviour of its Rio range as the years have passed, and the latest models handle as well as most of their rivals.
 Earlier versions were comfortable and safe, without as much precision or refinement as most European superminis.
 Most drivers find the steering pleasantly light around town and note that it becomes more weighty on the open road.

 You sit lower than in some cars, giving the driver a good feel of where they are on the road.

-As a brand, Kia has progressed from an unfamiliar Korean badge selling into a crowded European market on the basis of low prices to become a serious global manufacturer.
-The Rio of previous years had a humble, if well-screwed-together, interior.
-It has improved rapidly.
+As a brand, Kia has progressed from an unfamiliar South Korean badge selling into a crowded European market on the basis of low prices, to becoming a serious global manufacturer.
+The Rio of previous years had a humble – if well screwed-together – interior, and it's improved rapidly.

-The same applies to the increasing level of on-board technology.
-The touchscreens are simple and responsive.
-Most of the modern cars get an 8-inch screen that offers phone connectivity and controls the infotainment system.
+The same applies to the increasing level of onboard technology.
+The touchscreens are simple and responsive, and most modern cars get an eight-inch screen that offers phone connectivity and controls the infotainment system.

-The Rio has always scored well on spaciousness and the post-2018 cars have a little more than before.
-Leg and headroom is good in both the front and back seats.
-Three can fit across the rear seats.
+The Rio has always scored well on spaciousness, and the post-2018 cars have a little more than before.
+Leg and headroom is good in both the front and back seats, and three can fit across the rear seats.
 Like all superminis, you wouldn’t want to sit like that for too long.
 Overall, there’s more space in the cabin than most rivals, although others may have slightly plusher seats.

 Like so much about this car, the boot space is roughly average for superminis.
 As usual, you can lower the back seats to increase it drastically and store a couple of large suitcases.
-Three-door versions have been phased out from the latest generation.
-They offer a good-value alternative if you’re looking among older models and don’t have a big family.
+Three-door versions have been phased out from the latest generation, but they offer a good-value alternative if you’re looking for older models and don’t have a big family.

 Running costs and reliability

-Again, the Rio has a range of smooth, punchy engines, and they’re roughly average in terms of fuel economy.
-Official figures for the most recent models spread from 44-60mpg, while the new hybrid could return up to 80mpg.
+The Rio has a range of smooth, punchy engines, and they’re roughly average in terms of fuel economy.
+Official figures for the most recent models spread from 44-60 mpg, while the new hybrid could return up to 80mpg.
 Running costs are generally good too, with the big help of one of the car industry’s best warranties.
-Even a fairly old used Rio may still be under warranty because it was sold with 7-year cover against things going wrong.
+Even a fairly-old used Rio may still be under warranty because it was sold with a seven-year covering against things going wrong.